-Sometimes you just want to watch 10 hours of TV, whether it's an edge-of-your-seat mystery or a feel-good romantic comedy, and we've got you covered with this round-up of the streaming service's most bingeable series.
+Sometimes you just want to watch 10 hours of TV, whether it's an edge-of-your-seat mystery or a feel-good romantic comedy, and we've got you covered with this round-up of the Netflix's most bingeable series.

 From the classics you really should have seen by now to your friends' current favorites, get some snacks ready and prepare for a marathon.

 If you relish the dystopian drama of The 100, The Hunger Games, or other narratives about attractive people living under unattractive regimes, then this Brazilian Netflix original is for you.
 The hook of 3% is simple: The world is divided between a world of wealth called the Offshore and a world of poverty called the Inland.
 (Sounds familiar, right?)
 The Elysium-like premise is explored with real emotional depth, and director César Charlone, the cinematographer responsible for City of God's stunning visuals, shoots everything with a gritty glow.